About East Leroy

 The East Leroy Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Calhoun County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for East Leroy, Michigan residents are available through the local police department and authorized providers in Calhoun County.
+Fingerprinting services for East Leroy, Michigan residents are available through local police (where present) and authorized providers in Calhoun County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the East Leroy Police Department or Calhoun County Sheriff's Office for scheduling and fees.

 To register to vote in East Leroy, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Calhoun County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in East Leroy, contact the Calhoun County Clerk's office for schedules and ballot information.

-Property records for East Leroy, Michigan are maintained by the Calhoun City/Township Assessor's Office and the Calhoun County Register of Deeds.
+Property records for East Leroy, Michigan are maintained by the City of East Leroy Assessor and the Calhoun County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Calhoun County, including parcels in East Leroy.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Calhoun County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Calhoun County offices at the county courthouse.
 The Calhoun County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for East Leroy, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Calhoun County Clerk's office issues marriage licenses and maintains marriage records for Calhoun County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.